Skip to Main Content

 What is happening to federal datasets?

-Beginning in January 2025, many federal datasets, websites, and other previously accessible resources are being taken offline to comply with executive orders, most notably CDC, EPA, NIH and NCES data.
-Much of the data targeted is related to different demographics, especially race/ethnicity, gender, and sexuality.
-Because these variables are important factors in research across many fields, including health, criminal justice and the environment, many large and broad-scope data sets are affected.
-In some cases, press releases or data documentation have been removed; in others entire datasets have been taken down.
+Beginning in January 2025, many federal datasets, websites, and other previously accessible resources, across agencies, are being taken offline to comply with executive orders.
+In some cases, press releases or data documentation have been removed; in others, entire datasets have been taken down.
 Evidence is growing that even datasets that remain accessible on an agency’s website may have scrubbed, corrupted, or otherwise altered information.

 Learn more about missing, altered or restored federal data: